doganarif/ugc-video-analyzer/README.md

 # Social Media & UGC Video Analyzer

 A comprehensive tool for analyzing social media ads and user-generated content (UGC) videos using Azure OpenAI's GPT-4o, providing insights on marketing effectiveness, audience targeting, visual branding, and more.
+Now with vector database integration for RAG-based AI chatbot capabilities.

 ## Features